 What about telling friends, family, or the office?
 The timing is yours.
 Again, there is no one right way to do this.
 You can enlist creative ways to do this as well.
 This is your pregnancy and you can have fun with what you share, how you share it, and when you share it.

-One of the best ways to know what to expect while being pregnant is to get the free pregnancy week by week newsletter.
+One of the best ways to know what to expect while being pregnant is to download the myFetal Life and and sign up for our informative free pregnancy week by week newsletter.

 This newsletter will follow you through your pregnancy providing you with information about the following: